 Article

-Progress in tissue engineering: integration of 3D-printed cerebral cortical tissue in ex vivo lesioned mice brain slices
+Progress in tissue engineering: production of human two-layer cerebral cortical tissue and its ex vivo integration in mouse brain

 Brain injuries, such as traumatic brain injury, stroke, or surgical resection for cancer and epilepsy can cause significant damage to the cerebral cortex, resulting in severe disabilities.
-In this research, the authors from the United Kingdom used a droplet-based 3D printing technique with human induced pluripotent stem cells to fabricate tissues containing simplified cerebral cortical columns.
+In this research, the authors from the United Kingdom fabricated the two-layer cerebral cortical tissue containing simplified cortical columns with a droplet-based 3D printing technique with human-induced pluripotent stem cells.
 They also investigated the integration of 3D-printed two-layer cerebral cortical tissue into ex vivo lesioned brain slices.

 The cerebral cortex consists of six layer-specific neurons organized into vertical columns, but, current tissue engineering techniques cannot produce such structures.
 The authors, therefore, focused on generating the two-layer cortical tissue for potential applications involving implantation.